 Whilst several players have been fortunate to lift the trophy on more than one occasion, there is only a select few who have scaled Europe’s Everest with two different clubs in the modern era.

-We’ve decided to look back at the players to have achieved the feat, here are the Football Faithful’s ratings of the ten players to have won the Champions League with two different clubs:
+As we look back at the players to have achieved the feat, here are our ratings of the 12 players to have won the Champions League with two different clubs:

 Marseille 1993, AC Milan 1994